Gain access to personalized product screening, the best pricing, rewards, and more!

 Before proceeding with a treatment program, you need to be certain that the weed infesting your property is lovegrass.
 Careless identification can lead to using the wrong treatment methods, which can waste time and money.
 Depending on the species, it will vary in features, but generally, each species will share these characteristics:

-- The leaves are narrow and range from green, bluish-green, lavender, pink, tan, grayish-green, and reddish purple.
+- The leaves are narrow and range from green, bluish-green, lavender, pink, tan, grayish-green, or reddish purple.
 During the fall, these leaves will lose their coloration and turn brown, reddish purple, tan, or reddish.

 - Depending on the species, you will see tiny, delicate flowers appear in the summer and fall.
 They will grow in delicate, airy, open clusters with numerous spikelets at the top of the stems.